BEST: BLUM 38N SOFT CLOSE

 Cons

-When budgets or applications call for the Blum hinges, there are a few alternates.
-And the Ravinte hinges have all of the basic features, and at a lower cost.
+There are a few alternates when budgets or applications call for Blum-quality hinges.
+And the Ravinte hinges have all of the basic features at a lower cost.

 Top Features